JDE-Projects/JDE-Projects/README.md

 # Hi, I'm John 👋

-Just an IT guy trying to make jobs, and lives, easier.

 I build **simple, standalone apps** that do one job well, with a clean interface and no clutter.
 Most come out of my day job in infrastructure and networking, where I kept wanting a lightweight tool that just worked.